fltk/fltk/README.macOS.md

 ```

 If the command line tools are already available, the response will be
 `clang: error: no input files`, and you are done.
-Continue with downloading FLTK.
+Continue with installing _autoconf_.

 If the command line tools were not installed yet, a dialog box will pop up, claiimig "_The
 clang command requires the command line developer tools.
 Would you like to install
 the tools now?_".
-Simply click on _Install_ and wait for the tools to be installed.
+Simply click on _Install_, _Agree_, and wait for the tools to be installed.

 On older versions of macOS, you will have to install _Xcode_ from the
 [App Store](https://itunes.apple.com/de/app/xcode/id497799835?l=en&mt=12)
 and then install the command line tools from within _Xcode_.

-Apple no longer includes _autoconf_.
-To installe _autoconf_, we first need to installe _brew_
+Apple no longer includes _autoconf_ in the _Xcode_ command line tools.
+To install
-by typing this rather cryptic command in the shell:
+_autoconf_, we first need to installe _brew_ by typing this rather cryptic command in the shell
+you will need the root password):

 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"